 9.1 It is important that any issues relating to the implementation of a Capital Plan project are addressed as soon as possible; either during the project or shortly after completion.
 The wider issues of the effectiveness and value for money of a project are addressed through a formal system of post-implementation review.
-The reviews take place after completion of a project, at a time determined during the evaluation process and are reported to an appropriate Advisory Board.
+The reviews take place after completion of a project, at a time determined during the evaluation process and are reported to an appropriate Scrutiny Select Committee.
 Lessons learnt inform future capital programme decision making and are part of a system of continuous improvement.
-Monitoring reports are presented annually to the July/September meeting of the Finance, Innovation and Property Advisory Board.

-Strategy updated: December 2021
+Strategy updated: December 2022